 1 can lite coconut milk

 Clean and roughly chop vegetables.
 To prepare the leeks, hold the root end and with your dominant hand, shave the stalk of only its tough outer dark green leaves.
 Pretend you are sharpening the stalk like a pencil.
 People usually waste a great deal of tender inner pale green leek when they just chop it off at the base.

 Place leeks, onion, fennel, olive oil, and butter in a large stockpot and sauté for about five minutes.
 Add the garlic.
 Save a few of the frilly fennel greens to garnish with the chives if you like, but tread carefully, that might be giving it away that perhaps potatoes are not the star of this dish!

 Sauté over medium heat until onions are translucent, but have no color.
 You do not want browning here.
 Cover with water or stock and bring to a boil.
 With the lid on, simmer for 20 minutes or so on low heat until vegetables are cooked and fragrant.

 When done, work in batches with the blender (or food processor) and puree until velvety smooth, placing each batch in a large bowl.
 Add “cream” and chill for several hours, overnight is best.

 Dress up for dinner: Serve in chilled bowls with a dollop of low-fat sour cream and a sprinkling of chives or fennel fronds on each.
 This soup is rich, so I don’t usually add a protein to this, however a little sautéed fennel will add some visual interest.
-Or a pretty flower.
+An you can always top with a pretty, edible nasturtium flower.